dotnet/arcade/cmake-scenarios.md

 Note: Since an existing development machine is being used, the machine could have the declared version of CMake.

-### Outcome #2: Build fails since CMake version available on the machine is not the declared version
+### Outcome #2: Build fails
-**Current**: Build potentially fails in strange ways.
+**Current**:  Build fails saying CMake, which is a prerequisite is not available on the machine.
+I try to download CMake based on the error message.
+I am not certain on what version to download.

 **Desired**:
+ 1. On a clean machine, the desired experience should be same as earlier scenario [Build a .NET Core repository on a clean machine](#build-a-net-core-repository-on-a-clean-machine)
-Build fails with an error message informing me that a CMake version was detected, and the version is not the declared version.
+ 2. On an existing machine that has a version of CMake different than the declared version, build fails with an error message informing me that a CMake version was detected, and the version is not the declared version.
 I install the declared version of CMake or perform a gesture so that a tool downloads CMake to a .NET Core sandbox tools folder.
 Thus, CMake is available for the build.

 *(TBD: Do we enable strict mode?
 This means if the version of CMake on the user's machine is not the same as declared version then, build fails.
 In the common usage of checking CMake version through [cmake_minimum_required](https://cmake.org/cmake/help/v3.7/command/cmake_minimum_required.html#command:cmake_minimum_required) an error is reported only when the version available is lower than the required version.)*

-### Outcome #3: Build fails saying CMake, which is a prerequisite is not available on the machine
-**Current**: I try to download CMake based on the error message.
-I am not certain on what version to download.

-**Desired**: Same as the desired experience in earlier scenario [Build a .NET Core repository on a clean machine](#build-a-net-core-repository-on-a-clean-machine)

 ## Setup an official build for a .NET Core repository
 A .NET Core repository owner would like to setup a reliable, repeatable and trustable process of producing official builds.